 In 1996, after a national search, he was invited to become Art Director for the AIDS Memorial Quilt, a position that soon grew to Director of Art and Archive.
 It was there that he became immersed in collection management, working closely with Gallery Systems, Inc. customizing their EmbARK software to meet the unique needs of the Quilt.
 He devised and implemented a 15-year program to catalogue each of the more than 46,000 panels of the Quilt and wrote a proposal for, and was awarded, the largest grant of the cycle from the National Endowment for the Arts to fund the cataloguing effort.

 Currently, in addition to consulting, he is Archivist for The Jay DeFeo Foundation, which has included reorganizing, redesigning, and managing the database; cataloguing paintings, works on paper, and photography; transcribing letters and diaries; and conducting research on the artist's life and work.
 The major retrospective of the art of Jay DeFeo (b.
 1929d.
 1989), organized by the Whitney Museum of American Art, was on view at the San Francisco Museum of Modern Art and The Whitney in 20122013.
-Other major recent exhibitions include Galerie Eva Presenhuber in Zurich (2013), Mitchell-Innes & Nash in New York (2014), Peder Lund in Oslo (2015), Hosfelt Gallery in San Francisco (2015), Galerie Frank Elbaz in Paris (2016) and Marc Selwin Fine Arts in Beverly Hills (2016).
+Other major recent exhibitions include Jay DeFeo: The Ripple Effect at Le Consortium in Dijon, France (2018), Jay DeFeo and Surrealism at Mitchell-Innes & Nash, New York (2018), Other Mechanisms at Succession, Vienna, Austria (2018), and Jay DeFeo: The Texture of Color at Marc Selwin Fine Arts in Beverly Hills, CA (2018).